delight-dev/Delight/Documentation/Migration Guide.md

 ## Setup

-1. Make sure Unity editor version 2019.1.6f1 is installed
+1. Make sure Unity editor version 2019.1.8f1 is installed

 2. Get the code from branch **feature/Delight_2** (which was branched from release 1.27 at June 22nd, 2019).

-3. Open project with Unity 2019.1.6f1.
+3. Open project with Unity 2019.1.8f1.
 Make sure the platform is set to Android in editor.
 Everything should compile at this point.

-4. Extract **asset-bundles.zip** into `EAA.Client/AssetBundles/Android` and `EAA.Client/Assets/StreamingAssets/Android`.
-These are the old bundles used by MarkLight and no more asset bundles will be build through the old menu.
+4. Extract **asset-bundles.zip** available here: https://drive.google.com/open?id=1eJ4PG3yXR9HB2-mbYCDDuJWjDjo_M5Gq

+    into `EAA.Client/AssetBundles/Android` and `EAA.Client/Assets/StreamingAssets/Android`.
+These are the old asset bundles used by MarkLight and no more asset bundles will be build through the old menu.

 5. Open the Delight window.